-Selecting NEF (RAW) for Image quality fixes Image size at Large (\square 100).
-White balance bracketing (\square 151), high dynamic range (HDR, \square 138), and Date stamp (\square 243) are not available at image quality settings of NEF (RAW) or NEF (RAW)+JPEG.
+Selecting NEF (RAW) for Image quality fixes Image size at Large (\square 86).
+Date stamp (\square 202) is not available at image quality settings of NEF (RAW) or NEF (RAW)+JPEG fine.

-✓ Converting NEF (RAW) Images to Other Formats
+Converting NEF (RAW) Images to Other Formats

-JPEG copies of NEF (RAW) images can be created using the NEF (RAW) processing option in the retouch menu (□ 280) or software such as Capture NX-D (□ 210).
+JPEG copies of NEF (RAW) images can be created using the NEF (RAW) processing option in the retouch menu (\square 230) or software such as Capture NX-D (\square 177).